Best Dry Dog Food: An In-Depth Review

 Image source: IAMS

-The IAMS Proactive Health Adult Minichunks is formulated with farm-raised chicken that you would gladly eat yourself.
+The IAMS Proactive Health Adult Minichunks is formulated with farm-raised chicken that you would gladly eat yourself (but please don’t try to).
 The minichunks are tiny powerbites full of all the necessary nutrients that will keep your furball healthy and vigorous.
 It’s especially suitable for tiny jaws that would have trouble munching on bigger food pellets.
 The blend is formulated with L-carnitine, which further helps boost your dog’s metabolism.

 What We Love About It